manuelinfosec/udptranscode/README.md

 <h2>Usage</h2>
-<p>UDPTranscoder can be run in two modes: a client mode and a server mode.
+<p>UDPTranscode can be run in two modes: a client mode and a server mode.
 The
 client mode initiates the TCP connection before relaying UDP; the server waits for an incoming connection before doing so.
 After the TCP connection is established, the behavior of the two modes is identical.
-If you are using UDPTranscoder to traverse a firewall as discussed above, the client would be run inside the firewall, and the server would be run outside it.</p>
+If you are using UDPTranscode to traverse a firewall as discussed above, the client would be run inside the firewall, and the server would be run outside it.</p>

 <h3>Options</h3>